Purpose, Inc., episode 1.4: Alice Korngold of Korngold Consulting

-- Collaborate with NGOs and nonprofit organizations who bring expertise credibility and relationships with society, including remote and vulnerable communities
+- Collaborate with nonprofits who brought expertise and relationships with vulnerable communities

-- Build a board of directors with people from diverse backgrounds and perspectives
+- Receive effective governance from a board of directors made up of people with diverse backgrounds and perspectives

 Holding Corporations Accountable

 One other caveat: Society, and investors, must hold corporations accountable for how they treat their workers and the communities they serve.
 That’s becoming particularly obvious during the pandemic.

 “it’s becoming clearer than ever the companies can only maximize their value and their growth in the context of a healthy and vibrant community,” she says. “lf we’re learning anything today, it’s that the health and welfare of every member of the community is interconnected, and it’s now glaringly apparent that we depend on the well-being of hourly wage workers.”
 Those workers, now considered “essential,” are also the most vulnerable.

 Michael and Alice talk about how placing employees of corporations on nonprofit boards benefits both for-profits and nonprofits.
 In her experience, mid-career employees who join nonprofit boards gain real skills that help them succeed as they advance.
 Serving on nonprofit boards helps them build relationships with stakeholders from diverse backgrounds—and helps connect the organization with many more resources their employer may bring to the table.